Yahoo Partner Consent: Defining the Inline Privacy Compliance User Experience

 Manual Navigation: Must find the original page again

-Generate revenue by enabling the use of non-personal data
+Generate revenue by enabling the use of non-personalized data

 Exploring and Testing